Convergence Theory of Generalized Distributed Subgradient Method with Random Quantization: Simulation

 In this section, we apply the proposed GDSRQ to solve the linear regression problems, which have been the most popular verification method in machine learning conducted over a networks of agents.
 In the problem, we aim to find the linear relationship between the training set and the correpsonding label (some real value).
 To be specific, given a training set $\mathcal{D} = \{(\mathbf{a}_i,b_i) \in \mathbb{R}^d \times \mathbb{R}\}$ for $i \in \mathcal{V}$, the objective of the network is to learn some parameter $\mathbf{x}$ which optimizes

-where $\mathcal{X} = [-1,1]^d$, $d=10$, and $f_i$ denotes the local loss function defined over the dataset.
-In the simulation, we consider quadratic loss functions defined as

-In the simulation, we use a synthetic dataset which is generated by uniformly sampling from $[0,1]$, i.e., $(\mathbf{a}_i,b_i) \in [0,1]^{10} \times [0,1]$.
-We consider the performance of the proposed algorithm on a symmetric undirected connected graph of 50 nodes, i.e., $|\mathcal{V}|=N=50$.
+where $\mathcal{X} \subset \mathbb{R}^d$, $d=10$, and $f_i$ denotes the local loss function defined over the dataset.
+We consider the performance of the proposed algorithm on a symmetric undirected connected graph of 150 nodes, i.e., $|\mathcal{V}|=N=150$.
 In the network, the nodes' coordinates are generated randomly following uniform distribution over a bounded plane.
-Two nodes are viewed as connected if the distance between them is less than a predefined threshold $r$, which is set as $r=0.3$ in the simulation.
+Two nodes are viewed as connected if the distance between them is less than a predefined threshold $r$, which is set as $r=0.5$ in the simulation.
 Given the generated graph, connectivity is checked.
 If the graph is not connected, we regenerate a graph following the same procedure.

 In the network, we adopt a lazy Metropolis matrix as the adjacency matrix $\mathbf{A}$ corresponding to the generated graph $\mathcal{G}$: